 Capital receipts are the revenue that a company gets from non-recurring sources, such as from financing and investing activities.
 A few examples of capital receipts are government grants, share issues, loans,s and more.

 On the other hand, revenue receipts are receipts from normal business operations.
 A few sources of revenue receipts are revenue from sales, discounts from creditors, and more.

 Capital receipts are of non-recurring nature, whereas revenue receipts are recurring in nature.

-A receipt must fulfill at least one of the two conditions to be called as a capital receipt – it must create liability or lead to a reduction in the asset.
+A receipt must fulfill at least one of the two conditions to be called a capital receipt – it must create liability or lead to a reduction in the asset.

 Loans are part of the capital receipts.
 Companies apply and get a loan, and this leads to capital receipt.
 However, it also increases the liability of the company as the company has to repay the loan along with interest.
 Revenue receipts do not include loans as taking loans is not part of normal business operations.

 Businesses use capital receipts for several purposes, such as meeting capital expenditure, clearing debts, buying assets,s and more.
 On the contrary, revenue receipts come into use for meeting revenue expenditure, such as paying rent, electricity, salary, and more.